-COA and SJC have implemented a Storm Water Hotline (505-334-4560) to report spills, illicit discharges, and general comments or complaints from the public regarding storm water runoff.
-Between July 1, 2017 and June 30, 2018, SJC had 55 reports of illegal dumping, and COA had no reports.
-The Storm Water Hotline has proven to be a useful resource, although the City and County would like to see more participation and reporting by the public.
+COA and SJC have a Storm Water Hotline (505-334-4560) to report spills, illicit discharges, and general comments or complaints from the public regarding storm water runoff.
+The Storm Water Hotline has been a useful resource, although the City and County would like to see more participation and reporting by the public.